Prosecutor: R. Kelly predator who used fame to abuse minors

 Known for his smash hit “I Believe I Can Fly” and for sex-infused songs such as “Bump n’ Grind,” Kelly sold millions of albums even after allegations of sexual misconduct began circulating in the 1990s.
 Widespread outrage emerged after the #MeToo reckoning and the 2019 docuseries “Surviving R. Kelly.”

 During Kelly’s monthlong trial in 2008, state prosecutors played a 30-minute, sexually explicit video dozens of times on large screens throughout the courtroom.
-Prosecutors said it showed Kelly abusing a 14-year-old girl, “Jane.”
+Prosecutors said it showed Kelly abusing Jane — then 14 years old.

-The ongoing trial in Kelly’s hometown is, in ways , a do-over of the 2008 trial.
-The single video was at the heart of that trial and is also in evidence at the current trial.
+The ongoing trial is in some ways a do-over of the 2008 trial.
+The video was at the heart of that trial and is also in evidence at the current trial.

 Jane, then an adult, did not testify at that 2008 trial, which jurors cited as a reason they couldn’t convict Kelly.
 She testified at the current trial that she was the person in that video.
 She also said Kelly sexually abused her hundreds of times starting when she was 14.